rsRishuSingh/x-clone/README.md

-# Getting Started with Create React App
+# X-clone

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is available at (https://x-cl0ne.netlify.app/).

 ## Available Scripts